ACipherEXE/my-portfolio/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## The plan

+I want this site to be able to use in phones, tablets and pcs.

+Accessible to all users, Use icons in the Nav bar

+Be a similar as style language to the Gran Turismo 2 game UI.

+Be in spanish and english versions of the site

+Containing photos of irl items I own.

+Needs to be fast and straght to the point!